stargaze221/exercise_digits_classification_submit/README.md

 3. The data for training is divided into training and validation data with a ratio of 75% vs. 25%.

-4. Despite the automated hyper-parameter tunning using Hyperopt, we need to choose a few hyper-parameter since it is not feasible to search the entire hyper-parameter space.
+4. Despite the automated hyper-parameter tunning using Hyperopt, we need to choose only few hyper-parameters since it is not feasible to search the entire hyper-parameter space.
 I have selected the number of CNN layers, l2 regularization weight, and the number of epochs in the hyper-parameter optimization based on the following list of heuristics:
     <p> a.
 What makes neural networks deep is having multiple layers.
 There are many theoretical efforts to show the deep-layered structure is useful.
 For example, [1] shows that each layer in a deep neural network (DNN) act as information bottleneck to decrease the effect of the nuisance in classification tasks.
 Also more layers increase its capability to approximate arbitrary functions (model complexity).
     </p>
     <p> b. l2 regularization on the parameters is a well-known method to prevent overfitting; in turn, the model has a better generalization.